Gilligan’s Island Transcript

 The water was real cold, but I jumped in, and I was swimming very hard.

-Professor and Ginger emerge from the jungle path.
+PROFESSOR and GINGER emerge from the jungle path.

 GILLIGAN (cont'd)